Equity - recognizing that we do not all start from the same place and must acknowledge and make adjustments to imbalances.

 _____________________________________________________________________

-Additionally, ensuring that all state awards accurately reflect the comprehensive data collected within the district will create a more honest assessment of our progress.
+Additionally, ensuring that all state recognitions accurately reflect the comprehensive data collected within the district will create a more honest assessment of our progress.
 By seeking out fresh ideas and strategies, the School Board can break the cycle of applying the same solutions to persistent issues.
 Emphasizing collaboration and open dialogue can lead to effective, long-lasting improvements that truly benefit our students and community.

 When my husband and I moved to Fredericksburg in 2004, we were drawn to the city for its small school district, walkability, and inviting small-town atmosphere.
 We appreciated the school district's Title I designation, which provides crucial federal funding for schools with a high percentage of students from low-income families.
-This support not only benefits individual students but also helps create a more equitable learning environment through smaller class sizes, enhanced remediation programs, and better access to food.
+This support not only benefits individual students but also helps create a more equitable learning environment through smaller class sizes, enhanced remediation programs, and access to food.

 Ultimately, school districts are more than just the buildings they occupy.
 They require dedicated teachers and administrators who receive the necessary support and funding, as well as students who are eager and ready to learn.
 By working together to address these challenges, we can foster an environment that truly engages and supports all learners.

 I am dedicated to fostering accountability among the central office staff, administrative staff, and the school board regarding the current situation in Fredericksburg City Public Schools.
-My background in speech pathology and special education, along with my experience as a special needs teacher, adult educator, business owner, advocate for my children's education, and volunteer in our schools, equips me to collaborate effectively with board members on important district issues.
+My background in speech pathology and special education, along with my experience as a special needs teacher, adult educator, business owner, advocate for my children's education, and as a volunteer in our schools, equips me to collaborate effectively with board members and staff on important district issues.

 With over 20 years of experience in contract writing, negotiation, risk management, employee training, public relations, marketing, and budgeting, I bring valuable skills to this role.
 I am committed to transparent practices and have no conflicts of interest, past, present, or future.

 I approach this position as a concerned parent, business owner, and engaged community member.
 While there are many commendable initiatives in our district, it’s essential to address areas where we can improve.
 I believe we have an opportunity to embrace positive change and work together towards achieving greater success for our students and community.
+Our students deserve better than what FCPS currently offers.

 Since moving to Fredericksburg in 2004, Sarah and her family have enjoyed all that our itty-bitty city has to offer.
 Having lived in all four wards, she has a unique perspective on city life and culture.